 Magnetostriction is a property of ferromagnetic materials that causes them to change their shape during the process of magnetization.

 The sound of magnetostriction can be heard as the dreaded 60-cycle hum (or 50-cycle hum depending on where you live) that you'll hear from power mains transformers.

-As the audio signal is passed through the coil, a varying magnetic field is produces and transmitted to the core.
+As the audio signal is passed through the coil, a varying magnetic field is produced and transmitted to the core.

 The thin plates of the core change shape ever-so-slightly and propagate sound waves that way.
 When the coil is not experiencing an audio signal, the core returns to its original shape.